Cannabis Regulation in Mission

 Cannabis Production Facilities

-Currently, Mission prohibits cannabis primary production within municipal boundaries except as permitted within the Agricultural Land Reserve (link to ALC).
+Currently, Mission prohibits cannabis primary production within municipal boundaries except as permitted within the Agricultural Land Reserve (ALC Website).

 Secondary production (utilizing cannabis as an ingredient) is allowed under existing permitted uses within the zoning bylaw.
 Please refer to Zoning Bylaw 5949-2020; or contact the Development Services Department for further information.